 Influenza Hospitalization Surveillance

-Active surveillance for hospitalized laboratory–confirmed influenza cases among Rochester area residents has been conducted since 2004.
-Laboratory-confirmed influenza is reportable to the New York State Department of Public Health; EIP staff collect data to determine underlying conditions, influenza testing patterns, and markers of disease severity.
+Active surveillance for hospitalized laboratory–confirmed influenza cases among residents of the seven county Rochester catchment area began in 2004 as part of the Centers for Disease Control & Prevention Emerging Infections Program (EIP) Flu-Surv.net.
+Laboratory-confirmed influenza is reportable to the New York State Department of Public Health.
+EIP staff collect data to determine underlying conditions, influenza testing patterns and markers of disease severity.

 Goals and Objectives

 - Determine the age-specific rates of laboratory confirmed influenza associated hospitalization.